-- 1. Copy the coordinates of the affected site for each atom that resides on it; making sure to change the atom label and SFAC value accordingly. - 2.
-Edit the sof value either to set it manually to a known value (as in the first case) or to a free variable to be refined (as in the second case). - 3.
-Finally, add the appropriate EADP and EXYZ constraints to keep the atoms positioned on the exact same site. - 4.
-Refine the structure as usual, paying close attention to the size of the displacement parameters as well as the sof if you are refining it. - 5.
-Olex2 will mark atom sites that are occupied by more than one atom with an EXYZ band around the atom sphere or ellipsoid.
+- 1. Select the atom that will be a shared site - 2.
+Type exyz in the command prompt - 3.
+The atom will look something like this Olex2 will mark atom sites that are occupied by more than one atom with an EXYZ band around the atom sphere or ellipsoid. - 4.
+This will add the EADP and EXYZ constraints to keep the atoms positioned on the exact same site. - 5.
+Edit the sof value either to set it manually to a known value (as in the first case) or to a free variable to be refined (as in the second case) by highlighting the atom and pressing the - 6.
+Refine the structure as usual, paying close attention to the size of the displacement parameters as well as the sof if you are refining it.